COMBINE-lab/pyroe/docs/source/installing.rst

 Alternatively, ``pyroe`` can be installed via ``bioconda``, which will automatically install the variant of the package including ``load_fry``, and will also install ``bedtools`` to enable faster construction of the *splici* reference.
-This installation can be performed with the command:
+This installation can be performed with the following shell command:

 .. code:: bash

-  conda install pyroe
+  conda install pyroe -c bioconda

 with the appropriate bioconda channel in the conda channel list.